kodadot/grants/README.md

 ![image](https://user-images.githubusercontent.com/5887929/216964045-a96d4015-daf2-47d7-a588-3874b923cb0f.png)

 We would like to incentivize to grow KodaDot ecosystem through various opportunities to new coming developers to our ecosystem.
+Right now we are offering quick rewards through [our rewards in nft-gallery](https://github.com/kodadot/nft-gallery/blob/main/REWARDS.md) and bigger-slow rewards through our grants program.

+⚠️
+---
 Current all [request for hacks we would like to fund could be found in discussion](https://github.com/kodadot/grants/discussions/2), till we migrate to new structure.

+KodaDot Ecosystem you can leverage in your hacks
+--

 ## Main KodaDot engine
 - [nft-gallery](https://github.com/kodadot/nft-gallery)